 Saratoga's Community FCU VISA® Platinum Credit Card: Introductory balance transfer APR of 6.99% Until the balance is paid off.
 9.9% regular APR.
 Balance transfer fee: $0.

-American Heritage Federal Credit Union Platinum Preferred Mastercard: Introductory balance transfer APR of 3.99% Until the balance is paid off.
+American Heritage Federal Credit Union Platinum Preferred Mastercard: Introductory balance transfer APR of 0% for 9 months.
 9.99% regular APR.
 Balance transfer fee: $0.

 Simmons Bank Visa®: Introductory APR of 0% for 12 months on balance transfers.
 8.25% (V) regular APR.
 Balance transfer fee: 3% (min $10).